UncleGene/concur/rency/notes.md

 - we need to make sure that each of our processes has its own database connection (fork creates an exact copy, so without this all processes will try to se the same connection)
 - and we need to take care of another shared resource - IO.
 Without this precaution all processes can try to output everything at once, and good luck in trying to parse interleaved exception backtraces.

 ----

 Now we are ready to start digging.
-Our first facet is One and Only - how can we make sure that no users in our model share the same social, or no cars have the same VIN?
+Our first facet is One and Only - you do not want users in your model  to share the same social, or cars to have the same VIN (unless you are working on a counterfeit application)?

 Rails gives us at least two ways to do this.